abhiTronix/vidgear/README.md

   ```bash
   sudo pip install vidgear
   ```
-- **Clone this repository(Latest But experimental):** You can also directly clone this repo. for latest patches(*maybe experimental*) and development purposes and thereby can install as follows:
+- **Clone this repository(devlopment/experimental):** You can also directly clone this repository for latest patches(*maybe experimental*) and development purposes and thereby can install as follows:
   ```bash
   git clone https://github.com/abhiTronix/vidgear.git
   cd vidgear